freerange/site/soups/show-and-tell/show-and-tell-37.snip.markdown

 Newcomer to Show and Tell [Chris Zetter](chris-zetter) showed us a side-project he's been working on which aims to extract insights from the historical runs of a projects test suite.
 Continuous Integration systems such as Jenkins allow you to see how long each build has taken but Chris was interested in more granular data - which individual tests have become slower, how many new tests have been added and which are the most likely to fail, for example.

-Users of the system install add a ruby gem to the project's Gemfile (Chris has this working with Rspec and Minitest so far) which sends data about the test suite to a central server.
+Users of the system install add a Ruby gem to the project's Gemfile (Chris has this working with Rspec and Minitest so far) which sends data about the test suite to a central server.
 A web application then tabulates and graphs this data to allow you to understand it.

 ![Chris demos his application](/images/blog/zetter-demo.jpg)